Salinas, CA Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-If you can give carriers a window of several days for pickup or delivery, they can bundle your load with other nearby shipments on Highway 101 or I‑5, which reduces empty‑run miles and lowers your price.
-Flexible timing also lets drivers avoid peak traffic in Salinas during the summer tourist season.
+If you can give carriers a window of several days for pickup or delivery, they can bundle your load with other nearby shipments on Highway 101, which reduces deadhead miles and passes the savings to you.
+Letting the carrier choose the exact day often trims the quote by 5‑10%.

 3